Project type: Urban Planning, Adaptive Reuse

 Location: Berlin, Germany

-The south-east corner is the busiest entrance to the parkland of the former Tempelhof airfield due primarily to its good transport connections.
+The south-west corner is the busiest entrance to the parkland of the former Tempelhof airfield due primarily to its good transport connections.
 The design for a new central library for the city and state of Berlin at this point, and its articulation as a high-rise structure, reorganises the entrance situation next to the axis of the former runway and establishes the building as a landmark and gateway to Berlin for visitors from near and far.

 The design proposes extending the typical Berlin-style rectangular block-courtyard structure at the edges of the site, while decreasing its height successively storey for storey from west to east ending with a four-storey building plus stepped-back roof storey along the edge to the park to produce a defined border of a more appropriate scale.
 The same principle is used to the south of the library site.

 Two urban figures delineate this extension of the city.
 Firstly, we extend the north-south arc of the old airport railway line causing the street to widen into a public square, and then we slice through it with the axes of the two runways, resulting in a linear space between the two former runways.
 This sense of movement is nevertheless of secondary importance, as it opens onto a large urban space that is defined by the large volume of the library and surrounding buildings.